Virasoro Constraints for Toric Bundles: The Non-Equivariant Limit

 As a function of $(t, \tau_B)$, $\cI$ satisfies the same differential equations as $T$, since even before taking the non-equivariant limit $\cI$ and $T$ differ only by $\Gamma$-function factors that are independent of $t$ and $\tau_B$.
-Considering $\cI$ as an operator, we thus arrive at the following commutation relation:
+In particular